Ladysnake/Ladysnake.github.io/wiki/requiem/effects.md

 ## ![Attrition Icon](img/attrition.png)Attrition

 Attrition is primarily gained through the **deaths of your bodies**.
 As your ethereal self gets afflicted with stronger attrition, your **hosts will become weaker and weaker**, as each level will decrease your host's health by 20%, **capped at level IV** with an 80% decrease in health.
 Attrition does not run out in mob hosts.
-Instead, to get rid of Attrition you can either get yourself a **player body and wait for the effect to run out** or use the **Reclamation Soul Effect**.
+Instead, to get rid of Attrition you can either get yourself a **player body**, instantly removing the Attrition on cure, or use the **Reclamation Soul Effect**.

 ### Hardcore Mode